How to Conduct a Two-Way ANOVA in R?

 Multiple comparison confidence intervals in R

-Reporting the Results of the Two-Way ANOVA
+Reporting the Final Results of the Two-Way ANOVA

-A two-way ANOVA was conducted to examine the effects of gender (male, female) and exercise regimen (none, light, intense) on weight loss (measure in lbs).
-There was a statistically significant interaction between the effects of gender and exercise on weight loss (F(2, 54) = 4.615, p = 0.0141).
-Tukey’s HSD post hoc tests were carried out.
+A Two-Way ANOVA was conducted to examine the effects of gender (male, female) and exercise regimen (none, light, intense) on weight loss (measured in lbs).
+Normality checks and Levene’s Test confirmed that the model assumptions were met.
+Critically, there was a statistically significant interaction between the effects of gender and exercise on weight loss (F(2, 54) = 4.615, p = 0.0141).
+Tukey’s HSD post hoc tests were carried out to explore this interaction.

 x